alberdilab/microbiota_adaptation_review/README.md

 The 1974 studies were manually screened to analyse whether they met the following inclusion criteria:
 1. The study analyses the gut microbiota
 2. The study revolves around or touches upon environmental adaptations
-3. The study focused on wild vertebrates and iv) is based on empirical data.
+3. The study focused on wild vertebrates
+4. The study is based on empirical data

 This second filtering step yielded 109 studies, which were scrutinised in detail to assign performance scores.